Menu Close

 Combine the Ranch dressing, hot sauce, and cider vinegar in a bowl and whisk to thoroughly combine.
 In a separate bowl, combine the flour, smoked paprika, onion powder, nutritional yeast, cumin, pepper flakes, and another generous pinch of salt.
 Mix the dry ingredients together to disperse the spices evenly throughout the flour.

 Dunk the chickwheat nuggets, a handful at a time, first into the seasoned flour and then into the Ranch dressing mix, coating each one fully and then chucking it back into the spiced flour to coat it once more.
 Set the coated nuggets aside on a plate.
-Once all the nuggets have had a double coating of the flour mix, carefully lower them into the hot oil.
+Once all the nuggets have had a double coating of the flour mix, carefully lower them into the hot oil working in batches.

 Allow the nuggets to fry for 5-6 minutes, carefully flipping occasionally, until they turn a deep golden brown on all sides.
-Once cooked, use a slotted spoon to transfer the nuggets from the oil to a plate lined with kitchen paper to soak up any excess grease.
-You might have to fry the nuggets in batches depending on the size of your pan.
+Once cooked, use a slotted spoon to transfer the nuggets from the oil to a paper towel-lined plate to soak up any excess grease.
+Immediately season with salt.
 Keep them warm in a 200°F oven.

-Posted in appetizer, bar food, bushwick, chickwheat, comfort food, cooking, food, foodmusic, music, musicfood, recipe, vegetarian
+Posted in appetizer, bar food, bushwick, chickwheat, comfort food, cooking, food, foodmusic, fried, music, musicfood, nostalgia, recipe, vegetarian

 1 Comment